Chair, Streetohome Foundation

 Partner, Fasken Martineau

-Geoff was counsel to commissions of inquiry into the BC justice system’s response to the death of Frank Paul, Indian Affairs policy, and provincial securities regulation.
+Geoff Cowper has served as counsel in landmark cases involving public and private disputes.
+Geoff was the chair of the inquiry that reported on reforms to criminal law administration and has been counsel to commissions of inquiry into the death of Frank Paul, federal Indigenous policy, and provincial securities regulation.
 He has been counsel in the Supreme Court of Canada on cases involving constitutionality of legislation, charter rights, commercial, tort, and administrative law issues.

 Joanne Gassman was with BMO Bank of Montreal for more than 39 years, most recently retiring from her position as the Senior Vice President of Personal & Commercial Banking for BC & Yukon Division.